Long iron condor spread

 A long iron condor spread is established for a net debit, and both the potential profit and maximum risk are limited.
 The maximum profit potential is realized if the stock price is above the highest strike or below the lowest strike at expiration.
 The maximum risk is realized if the stock price is equal to or between the strike prices of the long options on the expiration date, in which case all options expire worthless.

 This is an advanced strategy because the profit potential is small in dollar terms and because “costs” are high.
-Given that there are four options and four strike prices, there are multiple commissions in addition to four bid-ask spreads when opening the position and again when closing it.
+Given that there are four options and four strike prices, there are four bid-ask spreads when opening the position and again when closing it.
 As a result, it is essential to open and close the position at “good prices.”
 It is also important to consider the per-contract commission rate since commissions will impact the return on investment.

 Example of long iron condor spread